Firewat/Quizz-Masterz/docs/value-proposition.md

 - Instant quiz creation with pre-built templates

 ### **Improved Engagement**
-- "The results [of this Study] showed a change in the behavior of the gamified group showing a significant improvement in the accuracy of students with personality traits with low agreeableness, low openness, and introverts who used the gamified version in the second half of the course." (soruce: https://slejournal.springeropen.com/articles/10.1186/s40561-019-0098-x)
+- "The results [of this Study] showed a change in the behavior of the gamified group showing a significant improvement in the accuracy of students with personality traits with low agreeableness, low openness, and introverts who used the gamified version in the second half of the course." (source: https://slejournal.springeropen.com/articles/10.1186/s40561-019-0098-x)
 - Real-time leaderboards create healthy competition